Marofe/LMIlib/README.md

 # LMILIB
-This is my library of function for Robust Control and Robust Filtering using LMI
+This is my library of functions for Robust Control and Robust Filtering using LMI